serbulent/HOPER/Reproduction/Figures/readme.md

 Used default parameters except perplexity (10) (perplexity :float, default=30.0)

-!
-The perplexity must be less than the number of samples.
+!The perplexity must be less than the number of samples.

 ## Dependencies